 The majority of products NSA source are from Australia and New Zealand, with the remainder sourced from Europe, USA, and Asia.
 NSA has assurance processes in place for Fibre (certification & chain of custody).
 Utilities, such as water and electricity, are sourced within Australia.
-The next largest spend categories are chemicals, production consumables, general parts and equipment supplied to each entity.
+The next largest spend categories are chemicals, production consumables, general parts and equipment.
 NSA previously identified some hotspot areas within our supply chains as raising some concern by using spend, aggregated volume and country of origin as metrics.
-These areas included chemicals items such as brightening agents, biocides, solvents, dyes, and flocculants that we import via agents from countries including China and parts of South East Asia, that are known to have some history of using low skilled, low wage labour and possible slavery and human trafficking in their business activities.
-Where possible, NSA supports other Australian manufacturing industries and chooses to 'buy local', but as a considerable volume of items these days are imported either directly by us or indirectly via another party, we have identified these as potential risk 'hotspots' where we have limited visibility further down the supply chain to the item's country of origin and the associated manufacturing and labour conditions.

-Norske Skog Australasia Entities

-The below entities make up the business units of Norske Skog Australasia.
-Each provides a different function within the region to support the business as a whole

-Norske Skog Industries Australia Limited

-Holding Company.
-Operates with consultants and other legal and financial advisors

-Norske Skog Australasia Pty Ltd. "Corporate"
+These areas included chemicals - items such as brightening agents, biocides, solvents, dyes, and flocculants that we import via agents from countries including China and parts of South East Asia, that have a higher risk of using low skilled and low wage labour in their business activities.
+Where possible, NSA supports other Australian manufacturing industries and chooses to 'buy local', but as a considerable volume of items are imported either directly by us or indirectly via another party, we have identified these as potential risk 'hotspots' where we have limited visibility further down the supply chain to the item's country of origin and the associated manufacturing and labour conditions.
+Norske Skog Australasia Entities The below entities make up the business units of Norske Skog Australasia.
+Each provides a different function within the region to support the business as a whole.
+Norske Skog Industries Australia Limited Holding Company.
+Operates with consultants and other legal and financial advisors Norske Skog Australasia Pty Ltd.